event-modeling/opencatan/README.md

-# openKatan
+# openCatan

-Katan is a very popular board game that's enjoyed by millions around the world.
+Catan is a very popular board game that's enjoyed by millions around the world.
 It could be the poster child for (Event Modeling)[https://eventm;odeling.org] like the Bowling game is for Test Driven Development.
 This project will look at addressing some other goals in addition to showing Event Modeling.

 # Setup